vbb08/FindWords__Flask__/README.md

 - Run *commonapp.py* file
 - Open localhost in browser
 - Copy in the textbox area a text
-- Click on the **"FIND"** buttom to show the 10 most common words used in the text
+- Click on the **"FIND"** button to show the 10 most common words used in the text
-- Click on the **"RESET"** buttom to clear the text area
+- Click on the **"RESET"** button to clear the text area